-Although this document was initially described as basically an ECSO-internal document, the need of this kind of methodical approaches for compiling existing standards and initiatives in areas as European Commission, Member States Agencies and Public Bodies and Normalization ones, made that the document was now intended for public dissemination, in order to help to improve general awareness on Standardization, Certification and Labelling in Cybersecurity, either on Subcomponents, Components, Devices, Products, Systems, Services and Organizations.
+This document was initially intended as an ECSO internal document.
+However, the need for an overview of existing standards and initiatives, based on a methodical compiling approach was felt by a much wider group of organisations, such as the European Commission, Member States agencies and public bodies and normalization institutes.
+Therefore, this document is now intended for public dissemination, in order to help to improve general awareness on standardization, certification and labelling in Cybersecurity, either on subcomponents, components, devices, products, systems, services and organizations.